What to watch for as the big Chinese political event of the year approaches - ExBulletin

 There will be positive messages for private companies and foreign investors, Thomas said, but he does not expect a fundamental shift in Xi's overall strategy to strengthen the party's control of the economy.

-Political signals ahead of the National People's Congress suggest that Xi is relatively unfazed by China's recent market turmoil and is sticking to his economic policy positions,” he said.
+Political signals ahead of the National People's Congress suggest Xi is relatively unfazed by China. recent market turmoil and he remains faithful to his positions on economic policy,” he said.

-Chinese government ministers typically hold their posts for five years, but Qin Gang was removed as foreign minister last year after just a few months on the job.
+Chinese government ministers typically hold their positions for five years, but Gang Qin was dismissed as foreign minister last year after just a few months on the job.
 To this day, the government has not said what happened to him and why.

 His predecessor, Wang Yi, was brought back as foreign minister while simultaneously holding the top post of senior Communist Party official in charge of foreign affairs.